 Annie Lennox: Musician and Activist

-For the last eight years, pop singer Annie Lennox has devoted the majority of her time to her SING campaign, raising awareness and money to combat HIV/AIDS.
+Since 2005, pop singer Annie Lennox has devoted the majority of her time to her SING campaign, raising awareness and money to combat HIV/AIDS.

 She shares the experiences that have inspired her, from working with Nelson Mandela to meeting a little African girl in a desperate situation.